-Lane splitting is when a motorcycle rides over the painted dashed lines in the road to pass between slow moving motor vehicles.
+Lane splitting or “lane filtering” is when a motorcycle rides over the painted dashed lines in the road to pass between slow moving motor vehicles.
 Most often used in slow moving or stopped traffic, a motorcyclist will depart into the space between cars and travel past them in between the designated lanes for commuting.
 It is a practice used very regularly amongst many experienced motorcycle riders.
 Lane splitting cuts down on their commute time but the actual legal verification of the action varies state to state.

 Is lane splitting safe?

 Motorcycle rider advocates in Texas cite studies that show that lane splitting contributes to a significant reduction of rear-end rider fatalities.
 They argue that it can reduce rider injuries and reduce traffic congestion.